rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 y-axis (width)
 ```

-Note that the larger the last index on the x-axis is, the higher the section
+Note that the larger the last index on the x-axis, the higher the section
-hierarchy becomes.
-This dimension obviously corresponds with the node
+hierarchy is.
+This dimension obviously corresponds with the node level/height
-level/height (aka. outline height/depth) of a section.
+(aka. outline height/depth) of a section.

-Note that the larger the last index on the y-axis is, the wider the section
+Note that the larger the last index on the y-axis, the wider the section
-hierarchy becomes (There currently is no formal definition that corresponds
+hierarchy is (There currently is no formal definition that corresponds
 with this dimension).

 ```